adam-p/markdown-here/README.md

 * Styling:
   * The use of browser-specific styles (-moz-, -webkit-) should be avoided.
 If used, they may not render correctly for people reading the email in a different browser from the one where the email was sent.
-  * Do not use multi-word font names (e.g., "Andale Mono").
-For some mysterious reason, they totally mess up styling.

 ## Building the Extension Bundles